ysyk2021/aligning-your-values-and-actions-building-a-culture-of-integrity-and-ethics/src/chapter-1-3.md

-# Why Understanding the Role of Integrity and Ethics is Critical for Organizational Success

 Integrity and ethics are critical components of building a successful organization.
 In this chapter, we will explore why understanding the role of integrity and ethics is essential for organizational success.